Project 86: 2014–2016: Knives to the Future

 In late 2013, Project 86 announced that they were about to work on their ninth album which will also be released independently.
 He also said they will also do an acoustic EP plus Andrew Schwab will also release a solo album which will also be produced independently.
 They started an Indiegogo funding campaign on Feb 11 and closed on April 12, 2014 (11:59 pm PT).
 They successfully got US$89,816 raised of a goal of $50,000.

 Schwab announced that pre-production for a new album began on June 6 followed by a month-long recording session in Steelman Studios in Van Nuys, CA. Matt McClellan and the band collaborated on production and Steve Evetts mixed the album.
-Dan Mumford is scheduled to do the artwork.
-The band has spent the middle of the year in Los Angeles recording 18 new tracks including an acoustic EP.
+Dan Mumford was scheduled to do the artwork.
+The band spent the middle of the year in Los Angeles recording 18 new tracks including an acoustic EP.
 With a career spanning nearly 20 years and selling over half a million records Andrew Schwab feels this album is a special landmark for P86.
 He says, "We have loved pushing the envelope of evolution on every Project 86 release and this record is no exception.
 The inspiration behind this record is completely different and it's been incredible to write and record with such a talented group of guys.".
 Joining Schwab in the studio is Darren King (The Overseer) on guitar, Cody Driggers (The Wedding) on bass, and Ryan Wood (7 Horns 7 Eyes) on drums.

-Project 86 indicated that the name of their new record will be Knives to the Future and will release on November 11, 2014.
+Project 86 announced the title of their album to be Knives to the Future and was released on November 11, 2014.
 "Spirit of Shiloh", the first song from the album, debuted on SoundCloud.

 In 2016, the band started a celebration for their 20th anniversary.
-They announced that they will release a new record and when supporting their PledgeMusic campaign, they send an EP to all pledgers, titled Influence EP, which consists of cover songs of bands that all influenced them.
+They announced that they would release a new record and when supporting their PledgeMusic campaign, they sent an EP to all pledgers, titled Influence EP, which consists of cover songs of bands that all influenced them.
 On September 13, 2016, the band announced their 20th anniversary tour with support from Death Therapy.